WhatIfAditya7/Agentic-AI-Support-Triage-System/README.md

 > **An agentic AI system that decides whether a support issue can be resolved by the user or must be escalated, and executes that decision.**

-This project demonstrates how **GPT-4 can be used as a decision-making engine**, not a chatbot, replacing manual triage, reducing support load, and enforcing clear operational outcomes.
+This project demonstrates how **GPT-4 can be used as a decision-making engine**, not a chatbot, replacing manual triage, reducing support load, and enforcing clear operational outcomes. **The system’s primary value is decision routing, not answer generation.**

 ---